Charles Schwab Corporation: History

-Acquisition by Bank of America and return to independence

 In 1983, Bank of America acquired Charles Schwab for $55 million.
 In 1984, the company launched 140 no-load mutual funds.
 In 1987, management, including Charles R. Schwab, bought the company back from Bank of America for $280 million.
 In 1991, the company acquired Mayer & Schweitzer, a market making firm, allowing Schwab to execute its customers' orders without sending them to an exchange.
 In 1997, it was fined $200,000 for failing to arrange the best trades for its customers.
 The unit was renamed Schwab Capital Markets in 2000.
 In 1993, the company opened an office in London.

 In 1995, Schwab acquired The Hampton Company, founded by Walter W. Bettinger, who became Schwab's CEO in 2008.
 The following year in 1996, they launched Web trading, letting customers trade listed and OTC stocks and check balances and order statuses on their website.
 Dissatisfied with its in-house design, the company hired Razorfish to overhaul the site.
 This redesign later appeared in the Cooper-Hewitt Museum's inaugural National Design Triennial.
 In 2000, Schwab purchased U.S. Trust for $2.73 billion.
 Less than a year later, U.S. Trust was fined $10 million for violating bank secrecy laws.
 It was ordered to pay $5 million to the New York State Banking Department and $5 million to the Federal Reserve Board.
 On November 20, 2006, Schwab announced agreed to sell U.S. Trust to Bank of America for $3.3 billion in cash.
 The deal closed in the second quarter of 2007.